PostHog/posthog.com/contents/blog/best-gdpr-compliant-analytics-tools.md

 ## 3. [Plausible](https://plausible.io/)
 ![Plausible Analytics - open source analytics tools](../images/blog/open-source-analytics-tools/plausible-screenshot.png)

-Plausible is an open source web analytics platform, created as an alternative to tools such as Google Analytics.
-This means it offers an effective way to track simple web metrics, such as page views and the number of unique visitors, but lacks the depth of a full product analytics platform such as Mixpanel or PostHog.
+Plausible web analytics platform created as an alternative to tools such as Google Analytics – it used to be open source, but has since gone closed core.
+It offers an effective way to track simple web metrics, such as page views and the number of unique visitors, but lacks the depth of a full product analytics platform such as Mixpanel or PostHog.

 Plausible’s lightweight nature does offer several benefits however, such as a small script size which means it has a minimal impact on page performance.
 This further distinguishes it from the bloat of Google Analytics.